 - N = Neutral position.
-Reverse gear/drive disengaged and engine at idle. - F = Reverse gear/drive engaged for forward motion. - R = Reverse gear/drive engaged for rearward motion - T = Engine rpm control (throttle).
+Reverse gear/drive disengaged and engine at idle. - F = Reverse gear/drive engaged for forward motion. - R = Reverse gear/drive engaged for rearward - T = Engine rpm control (throttle).

 Engine and drive features are controlled with push buttons on the control.
-What buttons and functions available is depending on the installation.
+The buttons and functions available depend on the installation.